vesuxyz/docs/docs/explore/rewards.md

 For more information, visit the official [BTCFi Season website](https://btcfiseason.starknet.org/).

-## DeFi Spring
+## DeFi Spring (Ended)

-The Starknet Foundation allocates STRK rewards to participating protocols, such as Vesu, based on a set of activity metrics.
-These metrics determine the weekly distribution of STRK tokens to each protocol.
-For more information, visit the official [DeFi Spring](https://defispring.starknet.io/about) page.

-### How is my STRK allocation determined?

-Your allocation of STRK tokens depends on two factors:

-1. The total amount of STRK distributed to Vesu is based on a set of metrics that are defined and monitored by the Starknet Foundation.
-2. Your share is determined by the value of your deposited assets relative to the total value locked (TVL) across all participants in eligible markets over a given period.

-:::tip
-You can track your total interest earnings (across all markets) on the [Vesu Leaderboard](./leaderboard.md).
+DeFi Spring was a Starknet Foundation incentive program that distributed STRK rewards to participating DeFi protocols, including Vesu.

+:::info Program ended
+DeFi Spring has ended.
+Users can still claim any unclaimed STRK rewards earned during the program **until January 31, 2026**.
 :::

+### Rewards allocation

+During the program, the allocation of STRK rewards depended on two factors:

+1. The amount of STRK allocated to Vesu is determined by activity metrics defined by the Starknet Foundation.
+2. Your share depends on the value of your deposits relative to the total value locked (TVL) across all participants in eligible markets over the same period.

 ### Eligible Markets

-The following markets are eligible for DeFi Spring rewards:
+The following markets were eligible for DeFi Spring rewards:

 - STRK
 - xSTRK